Are you thinking about whether you need a postpartum girdle after delivery?

 This is often why many women choose to wear a girdle after birth.

 Before deciding if (and which) girdle, also known as an abdominal binder, would be right for you, let’s take a quick look at the reasons why some women choose to wear a girdle at all.
+Then we’ll get to our best postpartum girdle reviews!

 This post may contain affiliate links.
 This means that if you click on a link and make a purchase, i may earn a commission at no cost to you.
 You can view our full disclosure here.